Aviemore, Scotland

 When we asked people what advice they would give someone preparing to move to Aviemore, they said:

 "Aviemore, located in the Scottish Highlands, is known for its stunning natural beauty, outdoor activities, and friendly locals.
 Before moving, expats should be aware that the cost of living in Aviemore is relatively high compared to other parts of Scotland, largely due to its popularity as a tourist destination.
 The local economy is heavily reliant on tourism, with many jobs in hospitality, retail, and outdoor recreation.
 The weather in Aviemore can be quite harsh, especially in winter, with heavy snowfall and temperatures often dropping below freezing.
 Expats should be prepared for this and invest in appropriate clothing and home heating.
 Despite the cold, the area is a haven for outdoor enthusiasts, offering activities like skiing, hiking, and mountain biking.
 Aviemore is a small town with a population of around 2,500 people, so it offers a close-knit community feel.
 English is the primary language spoken, but you'll also hear Scottish Gaelic.
 The town has a range of amenities including shops, restaurants, and schools, but for more extensive shopping or specialist services, the nearest city is Inverness, about 30 miles away.
 Public transportation is limited, so having a car can be beneficial, especially for exploring the wider Highlands area.
 However, Aviemore does have a train station with connections to major cities like Edinburgh and Glasgow.
 Healthcare in Scotland is provided by the National Health Service (NHS), which is free at the point of use for residents.
 Expats moving to Aviemore will need to register with a local GP to access these services.
 Finally, Scotland has its own legal and education systems, which are different from those in the rest of the UK.
-Expats with children should research the Scottish education system, which includes primary, secondary, and tertiary education," said one expat in Aviemore.
+Expats with children should research the Scottish education system, which includes primary, secondary, and tertiary education," wrote a member in Aviemore.

 What is a typical expat home or apartment like in Aviemore?

 "A typical expat home or apartment in Aviemore, is often a charming, traditional Scottish house or modern apartment with stunning views of the surrounding Cairngorms National Park.
 These homes usually have two to three bedrooms, a living room, a fully equipped kitchen, and one or two bathrooms.
 They are often furnished with a mix of modern and traditional Scottish decor, featuring warm, cozy interiors with fireplaces, wooden furniture, and tartan accents.
 Many homes also have a garden or a small yard, perfect for enjoying the beautiful Scottish weather.
 Some apartments, particularly those in newer buildings, may offer amenities such as a gym, a communal lounge, or even a concierge service.
-Despite being in a relatively rural area, these homes are usually not far from the town center, providing easy access to shops, restaurants, and local attractions," said one expat in Aviemore.
+Despite being in a relatively rural area, these homes are usually not far from the town center, providing easy access to shops, restaurants, and local attractions," wrote a member in Aviemore.

 What is the average cost of housing in Aviemore?